Krishna100604/SummarizeX/README.md

-# AI Summarizer Web Application
+# AI Summarizer Web Application : SummarizeX

-Welcome to the AI Summarizer Web Application!
+Welcome to the SummarizeX !
 This project is designed to provide users with the ability to summarize articles using AI technology.

 ## Introduction